-Built in 1938-1939 from plans by architect Russell Guerne deLappe [1897-1955], I suppose technically this is a Moderne [moh-durn] building, and it may do double duty as a WPA/PWA project, as well.
+Built in 1938-1939 from plans by architect Russell Guerne deLappe [1897-1955], I suppose technically this is a Moderne [moh-durn] building, and it may serve double duty as a WPA/PWA project.
 So I’ll be killing two of those birds with just one stone.

 Photographs of the building today — stuccoed and painted an “eye rest” beige and sporting louvered window canopies — drain all that raw energy from the concrete formwork.
 And the rhythm of window mullions and muntins that had previously coördinated with the residual form marks has been lost in a re-windowing.
 Sure, it was probably an energy conservation effort but something visceral was sacrificed in the process.
 And now that I look more closely and make these observations, I’m not so hesitant to plunge back into the Medical Arts challenge.

 PS: My scheme for Medical Arts is a forty-five degree rotation at First Street SW and Louisa—a site previously occupied by single-family homes, I suspect.
 The rotation may have come from some sort of equanimity: that the sun should shine on as many of the building’s faces as possible throughout the year.
-But now that I think that through again, it’s possible that wings pointing to the cardinal points of the compass might do a better job of that.
+But now that I think that through again, it’s possible that wings pointing to the cardinal points of the compass might do a better job.
 Ah, well, the best-laid schemes and all that.